 ⇒ Research projects include team fieldwork to document infra-structural, business, and ecological resources.

-⇒ Objectives for 2014 prioritize census, surveys, and visual documentation of the community resources in order to create a high profile web presences on platforms such as Facebook and Google Maps.
+⇒ Objectives prioritize census, surveys, and visual documentation of the community resources in order to create a high profile web presences on platforms such as Facebook and Google Maps.

 2. Tourism Experience & Encounter